RockefellerArchiveCenter/aurora/README.md

 ## User Management

-Aurora supports management of user accounts, and allows certain archivists to declare user accounts active or inactive, associate them with an organization, and assign groups to them.
+Aurora supports management of user accounts, and allows certain archivists to declare user accounts active or inactive, associate them with an organization, and assign them to roles.

-### User groups and permissions
+### User roles and permissions

-Aurora implements the following user groups and associated permissions:
+Aurora implements the following user roles and associated permissions:

-#### All Users
+#### Read Only User

 All users have a few basic permissions: